slightlyoff/never_slow_mode/README.md

 #### Connections

-Documents are limited to *10 connections*.
+Documents are limited to *10 new connections* per interaction.

 This is not strictly a limit on the number of origins that may be consulted in the construction of a document, as HTTP/2 allows for [connection coalsecing](https://daniel.haxx.se/blog/2016/08/18/http2-connection-coalescing/).